dmgatti/SingleCellRNAseq/_episodes/04-Quality-Control.md

 ~~~
 {: .language-r}

-> Reminder: This load in your counts and cell metadata.
+> Reminder: This code loads in your counts and cell metadata.

 ## Quality control in scRNA-seq